 People’s perceptions skew their view of everything in the world.
 Their perceptions (which are generally inaccurate) cause the world to be different from what the world is really like.
 That changes how people decide to go about things… it changes whether they will react to your message in a good way or a bad way.
 This changes whether people will like you or not.

 If you have the perception that there are more murders in Detroit than all of Michigan, how likely are you to move to Detroit?
 To buy a house there?

 Perception changes the possibilities for persuasion.
 So, quite often to change the potential results for persuasion we have to change people’s perceptions.

 So people have developed all of these beliefs and attitudes…perceptions…about pretty much everything.
 They have skewed perceptions about Democrats and Republicans.
 They have opinions about Christians, Jews, Muslims and Buddhists.
 They have strong attitudes about Americans, Europeans, Arabs and Aussies.

 Well of course, that’s in large part what The Science of Influence Library is all about, but let’s look at one very powerful strategy.

 PRIOR to delivering a persuasive message, you want to elicit subsets of agreement that combine to form perceptions about bigger things.

-You have a challenge on your hands…
+You had a challenge on your hands…

 What are Republican values?
-(In the good ole’ days it was low taxes, strong military, smaller government, pay off national debt)
+(In the good ole’ days it was low taxes, strong military, smaller government, pay off national debt.)

 You ask, “Before I ask you how you are going to vote, would you consider a candidate that was in favor of a strong military for the defense of the United States?”
 (That’s tough to say no to.)
 If the person says yes, you put a check mark on a piece of paper.